-- Misconduct relating to conditions of employment, including misuse of equipment, computers, and vehicles and/or refusal to comply with job-specific directions or instruction.
+- Misconduct relating to conditions of employment, including misuse of equipment, computers, and vehicles and/or refusal to comply with job-specific directions or instructions.

-- Violation of federal, state, or local laws or regulations, including laws against harassment.
+- Violation of federal, state, or local laws or regulations.

 - Violation of the business’s pre-existing written policies, such as those covered in employee handbooks or employment contracts.